joshka/joshka.github.io/resume.md

 <resume.2016@joshka.net>

 ## Summary
-I am a solutions focused professional software engineer, with 12+ years experience delivering, maintaining and supporting applications and systems.
+I am a solutions focused professional software engineer, with 14 years experience delivering, maintaining and supporting applications and systems.
 Over this time I've gained a broad knowledge of Microsoft platforms and technologies, as well as many other software stacks.
 Whether it's driving pixels on the screen or bytes on the wire (or anything in between), my objective is to create and build great software.

+I'm currently working at Amazon in a role related to service security in the Consumer Cloud Enablement part of the organization.

-Most recently, I worked with Performa Software at the Tennessee Department of Finance to deliver a best of breed budget management system.
+Prior to this, I worked with Performa Software at the Tennessee Department of Finance to deliver a best of breed budget management system.
 This is a web based workflow system with integration points into the department's PeopleSoft accounting system as well as SQL Server Analysis Services cubes and queries.
 My